 Date: March 20, 2017 – N/A (no deadline)

 Share: 1) Upload pictures to Twitter or 2) Email to firstname.lastname@example.org

 To celebrate uniqueness and diversity of communities across Canada

 Show the rest of Canada, near and afar, what outdoor activities are prominent among your students in your community!
 As you know, no pictures of your students are allowed, so how do you take a picture of an outdoor activity without accidentally revealing a student’s identity?
 Simple, really!
 Let your students find a way to represent the activities that they love to do best!
 Hockey fans?
 Bring in a piece of equipment (this includes safety equipment like helmets, knee pads, shin pads, etc.).
 Hiking fans?
 Bring in some runners or a hat!
 If your students can’t carry these items to school, no worries!
 Such activities can be represented in many other ways such as drawing pictures or making sculptures.
 Maybe you can even find ways to connect this activity to your Arts curriculum!

-Then, ask your students to share or send these photographs to you, and as a class select your favorite one.
+Then, ask your students to share or send these photographs to you, and as a class select your favourite one.
 Share this photo on their behalf and help your students share their community with the country!

 What makes your local community unique?